-You can also go for a walk around the park or rent a bike if you enjoy cycling.
+You can also walk around the park or rent a bike if you enjoy cycling.
 Even better, get some food from a nearby eatery and spend the evening at one of the many picnic tables in the park.

 While some other cities in Minnesota, such as Alexandria, are known for their museums and amusement parks, Hastings’ charm lies in its historical downtown that still features buildings from the 1800s, including an 1871 courthouse.